sillsdev/web-languagedepot/README.md

 Under Test Runner
 Select *Default configuration file* and browse to `web-languageforge-api/tests/phpunit.xml`

-Select *Default boostrap file* and browse to `web-languageforge-api/tests/TestConfig.php`
+Select *Default bootsrap file* and browse to `web-languageforge-api/tests/TestConfig.php`

 #### Running the tests ####
 In a separate terminal, `gulp test-php`.